turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 <h3>Describe what a color hex code is.</h3>

-A color hex code is a six digit code that represent the amount of green, red, and blue in a color proceeded by a hash symbol.
+A color hex code is a six digit code that represent the amount of green, red, and blue in a color preceded by a pound or hash symbol.

 <h3>What are the three parts of an HSL color property?</h3>